-The Actuary must consider the six prescribed simple scenarios and at least three compound scenarios such as those shown above or others more relevant to the Insurer.
-The Actuary must determine the sensitivity of the Insurer's capital adequacy to each risk.
-As a minimum, in addition to the base scenario, the nine scenarios described above must be tested independently and reported annually.
+As a minimum the Actuary should test the six prescribed simple scenarios and at least three compound scenarios.
+In addition the Actuary should consider whether the additional plausible adverse scenarios should be included in the investigation (such as those shown above or others more relevant to the Insurer).
+For insurers with Class C business in force, scenario J listed above should be included.
+The Actuary should determine the sensitivity of the Insurerøs capital adequacy to each risk.
+These scenarios should be tested independently and reported on an annual basis.